Andronis Boutique Hotel – Luxury hotel in on the caldera’s edge with two pools, jacuzzis in all suites, and Oia’s first restaurant, Lauda.

 Andronis Boutique Hotel – Local Transport

 - Walking: The hotel is located in the heart of Oia on the marble pedestrian path, surrounded by an endless choice of restaurants, shops, and attractions.
-Shopping is at Soho Soho is only a 1-minute walk from the hotel, the most photographed Church of Panagia of Platsani is only 2 minutes away, and the Oia Bus Terminal is just 3 minutes away on foot.
+The most photographed Church of Panagia of Platsani is only 2 minutes away, and the Oia Bus Terminal is just 3 minutes away on foot.
 The castle ruins, the most popular sunset viewpoint is a 9-minute walk west, while Ammoudi Bay is just a little farther, 15 minutes from the hotel.

 - Bus: Andronis Boutique Hotel is very close to the Oia Bus Terminal, just 3 minutes away.
 Buses here serve all of the major villages and beaches on the island, often with a change in Fira.
 Tickets are bought on board, and range from €1.80 to €2.50 per person in the daytime, depending on the route.
 Night buses (12:30 a.m. to 5:00 a.m.) run less frequently and cost a little more, from €2.30 to €3.10.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 23 public buses serving the island.